AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 ### To_String for Arrays of Characters

-One-dimention array of character have a special default To_String method - they don't output element by element with indices but instead output directly the entire value, e.g.:
+One-dimensional arrays of characters have a special default To_String method - they don't output element by element with indices but instead output the entire value directly, e.g.:

 ```ada
 procedure String'To_String